calpicasso/TinyEuclid/README.md

 3. Create a Live project or open an existing one.<br/>
 4. Drag and drop the device in a MIDI track.<br/>
 5. Drop an instrument after the device in order to ear a sound
-6. (Tweek pitch, velocity, in the live.step view) press Play = the device should send the data to the instruments.
+6. (Tweek pitch, velocity, in the live.step view) press Play = the device should send the data to the instrument.

 ## Warning
 This device is not production ready, with for sure some bugs... drop a line if you find annoying ones or have suggestions !